himaj47/cpp_converters_ws/README.md

 [![Docs](https://img.shields.io/badge/docs-online-blue)](https://himaj47.github.io/cpp_converters_doc/)

-This package allow users to convert their **C/C++ structs into ROS2 messages and generate type adapters automatically**.
+This package allow users to convert their **C/C++ structs into ROS2 messages and generate type adapters** automatically.
 This removes the need for developers to manually define message files or boilerplate conversion logic, making it easier to use C/C++ structures directly in ROS2.

 ---